gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 #### Brief overview of gno.land in Japanese

-Leon covered these three topics separately, discussing the importance of such features in open source blockchain systems.
+Leon covered these three topics separately, discussing the importance of such features in open-source blockchain systems.

 [![leon-poc](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/leon-poc.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/leon-poc.png)
 #### @leohhhn with the PoC explanation slide in Japanese

-Leon mentioned some of the major projects in the Gno.land ecosystem - Gnoswap, Gnoscan, Adena, Gnosocial, and others.
+The Gno.land ecosystem was also introduced: Leon mentioned some of the major projects in the Gno.land ecosystem - Gnoswap, Gnoscan, Adena, Gnosocial, and more.

 Following this, attendees were introduced to the Gno.land [**Grants & Fund program**](https://github.com/gnolang/ecosystem-fund-grants),